Baja California

 Article 160

-Danger of contagion of health: Whoever has known that they are ill with a venereal disease or other serious illness in the infectious period, and endangers the health of another, through sexual relations or other transmissible means, or by violating aduty of care, shall be punished by one to four years’ imprisonment and a fine of ten to fifty days.
+Danger of contagion of health: Whoever, knowing that he is ill with a venereal disease or other serious illness during the infectious period, endangers the health of another by sexual intercourse or other transmissible means, or by violating a duty of care, shall be punished by one to four years‘ imprisonment and a fine of ten to fifty days’ imprisonment.

-If the illness suffered is incurable, the penalty shall be five to nine years’ imprisonment.
+If the disease suffered is incurable, the penalty shall be five to nine years’ imprisonment.

-In both cases, compulsory curative treatment in an appropriate institution shall be imposed.
+In both cases, compulsory curative treatment in a suitable institution shall be imposed.

-In the case of spouses, cohabitants or common-law partners, the procedure can only be initiated by a complaint from the victim.
+In the case of spouses, common-law wives or common-law husbands, the offender may only be prosecuted on the basis of a complaint by the offender.

 HIV Justice Network's Positive Destinations